-As JVA’s bilingual and bicultural evaluation and research associate, Silvia Solis provides expertise on collecting and conveying qualitative research data and analysis in English and Spanish.
-Her expertise lies in community engagement and facilitation of groups from diverse communities.
-Silvia has worked as an educator in the United States, Mexico and Spain and has experience with cross-cultural group dynamics—ranging from Zapotecas in Oaxaca to Bedouins in Israel.
-She has a background in communications and media, having worked on strategy as well as report the news in English and Spanish at the Texas-Mexico border.
-She leads and contributes to multiple projects advocating for and working from a framework of equity.
+As JVA’s bilingual and bicultural senior engagement consultant, Silvia Solis provides expertise on engaging diverse communities and stakeholder groups, as well as collecting and conveying qualitative research data and analysis in English and Spanish.
+Her expertise lies in communications strategy, cultural responsiveness and equitable processes.
+Silvia has worked in media and communications across the United States and as an educator in the U.S., Mexico and Spain.
+She has experience with cross-cultural group dynamics—ranging from Zapotecas in Oaxaca to Bedouins in Israel.
+She has a background in media and cultural studies.
+She contributes to multiple projects advocating for and working from a framework of equity.

 Silvia’s experience at JVA includes the following:

 Road to Reading Initiative Partners | Community Engagement